-Astronomers Find 7 Earth-Sized Planets Around A Nearby Star
+Astronomers Find 7 Earth-Size Planets Around A Nearby Star

 About a year ago, however, scientists announced that they'd found three planets around this star.
 They launched a campaign to study the star more intensively, and were surprised to find four more.
 All of the planets were spotted by looking for a faint dimming that occurs when starlight is blocked by a planet passing in front of the star.

-Julien de Wit of MIT, one of the astronomers on the research team, says these planets have a "winning combination" of being temperate, Earth-sized and ideally suited for follow-up observations with telescopes to analyze their atmospheres.
+Julien de Wit of MIT, one of the astronomers on the research team, says these planets have a "winning combination" of being temperate, Earth-size and ideally suited for follow-up observations with telescopes to analyze their atmospheres.

 Already, initial observations have been made with the Hubble Space Telescope, he says, and the data is being analyzed.
 More observations with Hubble are planned to search for signs of water or methane.